applebuddy/TOEIC-Speaking-Study/README.md

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+I want to go shomewhere for vacation on a train, Can you recommend a destination for me?

+- Sure, I can recommend a destination for you trip.
+I think you should go to a 전주한옥마을. you can enjoy many kinds of thing, there are good places to take picture or eat delicious korean foods. and memorable guide tour events for korean history.

 Do you think more people will use navigation devices in the future than they do now?
 Why or why not?